 Often, simply sharing these burdens in the context of a therapeutic relationship can have a beneficial influence.
 Furthermore, it has been shown that this type of self-examination can lead to continued emotional growth over time.

-People who are likely to benefit from this form of therapy are often those who have been experiencing symptoms for some time.
+People who are likely to benefit from this form of therapy are often those who have been experiencing symptoms for some time, however some issues may pop-up randomly.
 Long-term symptoms of anxiety, depressed mood, and behaviours that have a negative impact on functioning and enjoyment of life are some possible reasons why people might choose to try psychoanalytic therapy.

 Studies have shown: psychoanalytic treatment led to lasting improvements in symptoms of somatic symptoms, depressive symptoms, and anxiety symptoms.